We Offer Wilderness Therapy For Boys 14-17

 Removing teens from their hectic lives, technology, peers, bad habits, distractions, and influences is one of the many reasons why wilderness therapy programs work.

-Wilderness therapy programs may offer an array of therapeutic techniques including, but not limited to equine relational programming, cognitive behavioral therapy, family therapy, group therapy, individual therapy, and mindfulness techniques.
+The best wilderness therapy programs offer an array of therapeutic techniques including, but not limited to equine relational programming, cognitive behavioral therapy, family therapy, group therapy, individual therapy, and mindfulness techniques.

 Wilderness therapy programs accept students on a case by case basis.
 The selection usually depends upon the clinical programing of wilderness therapy programs and the behaviors exhibited by a potential student.